Franklinia News and Links

 Franklinia found in Maryland: WROT If not longer available, here is a PDF: Franklinia found in Maryland

-The Franklin Tree (Franklinia Altahama) was discovered by John Bartram, the first Native American Botanist.
+Franklinia Altamaha The Franklin Tree (Franklinia Altahama) was discovered by John Bartram, the first Native American Botanist.
 On October 1, 1765, it was located about 18 miles south of here in the swamp lands of the Altahama River.
 This tree was names after Benjamin Franklin and became famous as the lost Franklinia.
 A member of the Camellia family, this flowering tree was last seen growing wild in 1790.
 A specimen transplanted to Bartram's garden in Philadelphia, PA survived and became the ancestors of the present cultivated plants.

-From book: F. alatamaha requires a sheltered woodland position in a very mild and favorable locality.It naturally develops an upright habit, and may reach a height ol 3 m.
+From book: F. alatamaha requires a sheltered woodland position in a very mild and favorable locality.It naturally develops an upright habit, and may reach a height of 3 meters.
 (10 ft.) or more.
 Specimens often display a tendency to branch from near the base, but there is no need to restrict growth to one stem.
 No regular pruning is necessary, apart from cutting back any growths from sheltering shrubs that overgrow it and compete for light.This should be done carefully to conceal the cuts, and to leave an informal effect.

 Franklinia Links